-This session is designed to contextualise some of the key learning from the Coach Award Core into their discipline and provide a range of discipline specific skill acquisition methods (structure of practice, traditional cognitive approach to skill acquisition (chaining, sequencing, drills, whole-part-whole, part progressive) and a more dynamical systems approach to skill acquisition (constraints, shaping, games with aims, game sense).
-All of this should support development in their technical understanding of canoeing and highlight how best to structure the session to support learning considering the environment.
+This session is designed to confirm understanding of the Coach Award coaching behaviours and explore the importance of good information gathering through accurate observation and analysis.
+All of this should support development in their technical/tactical understanding and highlight how best to structure the session to support learning considering the advanced water environment.
 At all times the safety frameworks in place and the importance of the coach's positioning to support this should be explored.
-Examples: